Al-Shabaab (militant group): Ideology

-However, these ideological differences can accommodate broad opposition within the group to common adversaries – notably opposition to external intervention in Somalia, often publicly expressed in quasi-Qutbist terms; and opposition to the internationally recognised Federal Government of Somalia (FGS), which, lacking a basis in religious (Sharia) law, is seen to lack legitimacy.
-As part of its opposition to the Somali federal government, Al-Shabaab declares takfir against FGS and justify attacks against FGS government officials and civilian supporters.
+However, these ideological differences can accommodate broad opposition within the group to common adversaries – notably, opposition to external intervention in Somalia, often publicly expressed in quasi-Qutbist terms; and opposition to the internationally recognised Federal Government of Somalia (FGS), which, lacking a basis in religious (Sharia) law, is seen to lack legitimacy.
+As part of its opposition to the Somali federal government, Al-Shabaab declares takfir against FGS and justifies attacks against FGS government officials and civilian supporters.
 Al-Shabaab hardliners broadly adhere to a Takfiri interpretation of the principle of al-wala' wal-bara' (lit. 'loyalty and disavowal'), insofar as it prescribes dissociation from non-Muslims and those perceived as apostates.

-A major component of al-Shabaab's ideology is Islamic expansionism which is incorporated into its Pan-Islamist cause.
-Ummah themes warning Somalis of the plots from international NGOs, "Christian Crusaders" (United States, Ethiopia, AMISOM) and their collaborators are a regular feature of the movement's propaganda.
-During the Ethiopian invasion of Somalia, al-Shabaab positioned itself as a militia under the Islamic Muqawwama (resistance coalition) of the Islamic Courts Union, taking the most hardline stance against the invading "Christian crusaders".
-After the collapse of the ICU in 2007, al-Shabaab launched its own independent insurgency, gaining popular support from Somalis for defending the country from American imperialism and foreign occupation.
-Al-Qaeda began enhancing its co-operation and support to al-Shabaab during this period, which enabled the movement to establish itself as the strongest military power in Southern Somalia.
+A major component of Al-Shabaab's ideology is Islamic expansionism, which is incorporated into its Pan-Islamist cause.
+Ummah themes warning Somalis of the plots from international NGOs, alongside "Christian Crusaders" (United States, Ethiopia, AMISOM) and their collaborators, are a regular feature of the movement's propaganda.
+During the Ethiopian invasion of Somalia, Al-Shabaab positioned itself as a militia under the Islamic Muqawwama (resistance coalition) of the Islamic Courts Union, taking the most hardline stance against the invading "Christian crusaders".
+After the collapse of the ICU in 2007, Al-Shabaab launched its own independent insurgency, gaining popular support from Somalis for defending the country from American imperialism and foreign occupation. al-Qaeda began enhancing its co-operation and support to Al-Shabaab during this period, which enabled the movement to establish itself as the strongest military power in Southern Somalia.
 Al-Shabaab regards Somalia's Federal Government as an illegitimate "apostate" entity backed by foreign invaders.

-The group has persecuted those individuals belonging to Somalia's small Christian minority; whom it accused of aiding the agenda of foreign "Crusaders" to "convert Somalis to Christianity".
-In 2009, al-Shabaab destroyed a Sufi shrine and its associated graves; asserting that over-embellishing burial sites into shrines is incompatible with Sharia.
-Al-Shabaab has clashed with the pro-AMISOM Sufi militias of "Ahlu Sunna Waljama'a".
+The group has persecuted those individuals belonging to Somalia's small Christian minority, whom it accused of aiding the agenda of foreign "Crusaders" to "convert Somalis to Christianity".
+In 2009, Al-Shabaab destroyed a Sufi shrine and its associated graves, asserting that over-embellishing burial sites into shrines is incompatible with Sharia.
+Al-Shabaab has clashed with the pro-AMISOM Sufi militias of Ahlu Sunna Waljama'a.
 In addition, its statements have expressed anti-Zionist sentiments, and the group claimed that its 2019 DusitD2 complex attack was retaliation against the declaration of Jerusalem as the capital of Israel.
+In 2025, Al-Shabaab condemned the Israeli recognition of Somaliland.